mongodb/docs-realm/docs-release-notes.md

 ## Kotlin SDK

-- Landing Page: Update prefix URLs for `kotlin-sync-prefix` and `kotlin-local-prefix`
 - Realm/Read & Write Data/Read: Parametrize RQL queries
 - Sync Device Data/Write to a Synced Realm: Add information on how to write data to a synced realm and on `compensatingWriteError`
+- Internal: Update prefix URLs for `kotlin-sync-prefix` and `kotlin-local-prefix`

 ## .NET SDK
 -  Add that the .NET SDK is compatible with Avalonia on the following pages: